Murder of Jodi Jones: Television programmes

-In May 2007, a BBC Scotland Frontline Scotland documentary examined a theory that the murder might have been committed by a student who was alleged to have handed in an essay about killing a girl in the woods a few weeks before the murder.
-A friend of this suspect saw him soon after the murder and claimed that he had scratches on his face.
+In May 2007, a BBC Scotland Frontline Scotland documentary examined a theory that the murder might have been committed by a student who was alleged to have handed in an essay about killing a girl in the woods a few weeks before the murder and who allegedly had scratches on his face.
 The documentary also challenged the theory that Mitchell was an obsessive Marilyn Manson fan and had a keen interest in the Black Dahlia murder, stating that there is no evidence that Mitchell knew of the Dahlia case until after the murder.
 Professor Anthony Busuttil pointed out dissimilarities between the injuries to Jodi Jones and those to the Black Dahlia victim Elizabeth Short.
+However, the alleged suspect was actually cleared of any involvement by police and the lecturer to which the essay was supposedly handed in to confirmed in a police statement that no such essay had been written.
+It was also discovered that the friend who had claimed the existence of the essay had told the suspect to play along "and we will get £50,000 from the newspapers".
+His DNA had also been checked against every item in the murder investigation and no connection had been found.
+Professor Busuttil had in fact also given evidence at trial that there were "major similarities" between the Black Dahlia and Jones cases, such as the locations and the injuries inflicted.

 In 2021, Channel 5 aired Murder in a Small Town, which raised the possibility that five other suspects could have been the murderer.
 The show, which was watched by 1.5 million people, was the subject of complaints to Ofcom, including one from a witness in the trial.
 Jones's family objected to the implication in the show that they were part of a cover-up.
 Tom Wood, who was second in command of Lothian and Borders Police at the time of the murder, called the programme "very one-sided" and pointed out that Mitchell's appeals had been unsuccessful.
+The "investigation" carried out in the programme was also widely criticised.
+Most of the people the documentary alleged could be alternative suspects were in fact questioned extensively and ruled out by police in the investigation.

+In 2022, BBC Scotland aired an episode of The Trials That Shocked Scotland which focused on the case.